alan-turing-institute/data-safe-haven/docs/how_to_guides/general/software-package-approval-policy.md

 Specific risks which this policy aims to mitigate include:

-+ package name squatting (whitelisting a similarly-named package instead of the intended one)
++ package name squatting (approving a similarly-named package instead of the intended one)
 + privilege escalation attacks (enabling a user to gain elevated access permissions).

 ## Policy

 + For each supported programming language, three package lists will be maintained:
-  + a whitelist of packages that are available from the package mirrors deployed in Tier 3 secure environments
+  + an allowlist of packages that are available from the package mirrors deployed in Tier 3 secure environments
-  + a core list of broadly useful packages from the whitelist that are included in the DSVM image
+  + a core list of broadly useful packages from the allowlist that are included in the DSVM image
-  + where applicable, a blacklist of packages (with specific version numbers) that have been specifically rejected due to known security vulnerabilities or other issues.
+  + where applicable, a denylist of packages (with specific version numbers) that have been specifically rejected due to known security vulnerabilities or other issues.

-+ Users may request to add packages to the whitelist via the [procedure described below](#Package-request--review-procedure).
++ Users may request to add packages to the allowlist via the [procedure described below](#Package-request--review-procedure).
 In the interests of improving researcher productivity the aim will be to accommodate such requests, provided there are no outweighing security concerns associated with the package or its dependencies.

 + Requests will be reviewed by a safe haven administrator.
 When deciding whether to accept or reject a request, the reviewer will take into account:
   + information provided by the user when making the request
   + package author/contributor identities
-  + any existing package/version blacklist
+  + any existing package/version denylist
   + relevant data on the package *and* its full dependency tree including:
     + download statistics (recent and longer-term, current and previous versions)
     + publicly-accessible CVE databases (listing Common Vulnerabilities and Exposures)

-+ If approved, a requested package will be added to the Tier 3 package whitelist making it available to all future SRE deployments via the package mirror (as long as it remains on the whitelist).
++ If approved, a requested package will be added to the Tier 3 package allowlist making it available to all future SRE deployments via the package mirror (as long as it remains on the allowlist).

-+ New additions to the whitelist will be judged against the [criteria](#Criteria-for-inclusion-in-the-DSVM-image) for inclusion in the DSVM image and, where appropriate, also added to that list.
++ New additions to the allowlist will be judged against the [criteria](#Criteria-for-inclusion-in-the-DSVM-image) for inclusion in the DSVM image and, where appropriate, also added to that list.

 + The DSVM image will be updated every month to ensure that changes to the image package list are propagated to new safe haven deployments.

 ### Criteria for inclusion in the DSVM image

-Whitelisted software that is considered broadly useful to a cross section of researchers will be included in the DSVM image.
+Allowed software that is considered broadly useful to a cross section of researchers will be included in the DSVM image.

 To meet this condition, a package should: